chanster/linux-config/README.md

 ## Introduction

-This document provides the items installed on a new linux configuration.
+This document provides the pacakges installed on a new linux configuration focused on clean, containerized desktop.
 I use a minimal Ubuntu server as a starting point.
-We install applications and tools under the user where we can and when most convenient.

-We use container technology to keep the underlying system free from pacakge bloat.
+I install packages under my user when I can and use container technology to keep the underlying system free from pacakge bloat.

 ### Assumptions
 - Starting with a Ubuntu minimal server install